google_counter

 Fill in the "Get a free quote" form to contact a Booking Health medical advisor for further assistance in choosing a hospital and treatment method, or simply send your request to the hospital on the chosen webpage for the aquablation treatment in Germany.

-Aquablation is a surgical intervention for the resection of the prostate, which is performed under ultrasound guidance in real time using a high-speed water stream.
-This flow causes selective ablation of prostate tissue while preserving collagen structures, such as blood vessels and the capsule.
-The volume and depth of ablation is pre-determined by endoscopy and ultrasound.
+Aquablation therapy is a surgical intervention for the resection of the prostate, which is performed under ultrasound guidance in real time using a high-speed water stream.
+This flow causes the selective ablation of prostate tissue while preserving collagen structures, including blood vessels and the capsule.
 Currently, prostate aquablation has the highest safety rate, comparable to other methods of treating benign prostatic hyperplasia.

 Most patients do not need medication after aquablation therapy, though some may still require bladder treatment.
 Hospital stays typically last 1-2 nights, and most patients can return to their normal lives, avoiding any strenuous activity within one to two weeks.